Jayita11/Executive-Business-Sales-Analysis-and-Visualization/README.md

  ![Screenshot 2024-09-20 at 1 52 54 AM](https://github.com/user-attachments/assets/51967b3c-272e-451c-8a7d-1f6a19725a08)

 - **Insights:**
+Tamara Chand is the most profitable customer, generating a total profit of $8,981.32.

+Raymond Buch ranks second with a total profit of $6,976.09.

+Sanjit Chand follows closely, generating $5,757.42 in total profit.

+Hunter Lopez and Adrian Barton rank fourth and fifth, with profits of $5,622.43 and $5,444.81, respectively.

+Tom Ashbrook ranks sixth, contributing $4,703.84 in profit.

+Shepherd Martinez and Keith Dawkins generate $3,899.91 and $3,038.58, respectively.

+Andy Reiter and Daniel Raglin round out the top 10, with profits of $2,884.61 and $2,869.08, respectively.

+These insights show which customers contribute the most to overall profitability, with Tamara Chand leading the group by a significant margin.

 8.Which products have generated total sales of less than $1000, and how are they ranked by their total sales?

 ![Query_8](https://github.com/user-attachments/assets/136c6bdd-0b5c-45cf-9aa4-b4d9f424342b)